antfu/export-size/README.md

 # export-size

-Analysis bundle cost for each export of an ESM package, powered by ESBuild
+Analysis bundle cost for each export of an ESM package

 ### Install